 Add it as a column in the file list by right-clicking one of the column headings and selecting Customize columns...
 (I believe Composer is already one of the default unchecked items)

-Or alternatively adding it to the Tag Panel by opening Tools>Options and in the preferences under Tag Panel adding the desired tag as a new field in the Tag Panel.
+Or alternatively adding it to the Tag Panel by opening File>Options and in the preferences under Tag Panel adding the desired tag as a new field in the Tag Panel.

 Something I am not too sure about:

 Does every release info page feature "composer" as data?

 I mean: you cannot get what isn't there.

 Depends on the release, the available info, and its popularity (ie: how many are willing to go through any liner notes if they exist to add such details).

 Many releases don't have much additional info other than the basics, but some may have 'Music By' data, or may include the composer in the notes instead.
 I guess it would depend how these Discogs import scripts attempt to match and import these as to how successful the mappings are.